 So let’s do the math:

-- OK, so if the rep needs to make say $80-$100k in OTE (base + bonus) … and you need to clear say $300k in revenue from that rep to make the math work on your side … at say 100 closed deals a year, to bring in $300k to the company, each deal has to have a $3,000 ACV on average.
+- OK, so if an SMB rep needs to make say $80-$100k in OTE (base + bonus) … and you need to clear, say, $300k in revenue from that rep to make the math work on your side … at, say, 100 closed deals a year, to bring in $300k to the company, each deal has to have a $3,000 ACV on average.

 I do think $3k ACV or $299/mo for modelling purposes needs to be the core low price point and segment for your Inside Sales team.

 - First, if you don’t service those $1k ACV leads, you are wasting them.
-So maybe it’s better to close them that just lose them altogether, if it’s not too expensive.
+So maybe it’s better to close them than just lose them altogether if it’s not too expensive.
 These small customers often become your long tail of champions, too.
 They often are your best marketers.

-- Since you’d lose these prospective customers anyways, you can spend more of the ACV revenue received on the reps and not worry about the marketing costs.
+- Since you’d lose these prospective customers anyway, you can spend more of the ACV revenue received on the reps and not worry about the marketing costs.
 Because otherwise, the marketing costs would be a write-off.
 These reps don’t have to be as profitable.

-- And most importantly — the really really good reps can actually do really well at the bottom of the market.
+- And most importantly — the really really efficient reps can actually do really well at the bottom of the market.
 Even here.
-Because they’ll get really efficient, and close a lot more than 10 deals a month.
-Our best $99/month inside sales reps could triple that rate, so long as we gave them enough leads.
+Because they’ll get really good at it, and close a lot more than 10 deals a month.
+Our best $99/month inside sales reps could close 30+ deals a month, so long as we gave them enough leads.
 You do need a high volume of leads to make this work.

 But as part of a bigger picture, as a segment … I think you can make money as low as $99 down and $99 a month with your Inside Sales team.
 You can at least break even here.
 Might as well go get it, if you ask me.
 At least in the early and middle days.